EyasuTeshome/shifttracker/job-search/peer-interview-practice/interviewer_disagree_practice.md

 ### Preparation - 15 min

-1. In a big group, read the theory lesson [Deal with common issues during live coding: abrupt coders](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/peer-interview-practice/explain_first_lesson.md).
+1. In a big group, read the theory lesson [Deal with common issues while answering technical questions: interviewer disagrees with your approach](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/peer-interview-practice/interviewer_disagree_lesson.md).
     - Mute your microphones and read in silence.
     - Once everybody is ready, make sure that everybody understands the issue that is a theme of that lesson.